dennissolver/JessVoiceAgentModule/README.md

 `Authorization: Bearer <token>` when calling protected endpoints such as `/api/save-config`.
 If the backend responds with `401 Unauthorized`, the frontend clears the saved token and redirects to `/login`.
+The backend logs a warning when this endpoint is called without an `Authorization` header to help debug login issues.

 The default admin credentials are:

 ```